the-Jinxist/go-microservice-learn/project/README.md

 - Also added the `mail-service.dockerfile` to collect the binary and put it in the docker container
 - `sendMail()` function for broker service to access the mail-service

+Day 15:
+- Started work with learning rabbitmq.
+Used the library here `https://github.com/rabbitmq/amqp091-go`
+- Established a connection with rabbitmq